 ODHS will conduct quarterly system's improvement meetings to review and analyze indicators of success related to the current ODDS strategic plan.
 Participant feedback on system-wide data and trends will be used to develop and prioritize strategies that lead to the implementation of system improvements.
 Meeting participants will include representatives from a broad stakeholder base, which includes people receiving services, family members, service providers, case management representatives, ODDS representatives and others determined appropriate or invited by the ODDS Director or designee.

-Appendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (2 of b.
+b.
 Use of Restrictive Interventions.
 (Select one):